Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Experimental Settings

+We compare our approach with several baseline models, categorized into {vanilla RAG}, {graph-based RAG}, and {memory-enhanced RAG}.

+\paragraph{Vanilla RAG.} We adopt an out-of-the-box dense retrieval pipeline using Qwen3-Embedding-8B to retrieve top-$k$ contexts from the corpus.
+The retrieved passages are concatenated with the user query and fed into Qwen2.5-Instruct generators (14Bor 72B) for answer generation.
+We use the same prompt template and retrieval budget across methods for a fair comparison.

+\paragraph{Graph-based RAG.} We compare against HippoRAG-v2~\cite{guti'errez2025}, a graph-based RAG framework that leverages structured memory and graph-based retrieval/ranking to aggregate evidence for generation.
+We retrieve the top-$k$ chunks ($ k\in \{3,5,10\}$) using the same chunk size and chunking strategy as our method across all benchmarks.

+\paragraph{Memory-enhanced RAG.} MemoRAG~\cite{qian2025memorag} adopts a memory-enhanced RAG paradigm that augments retrieval with a long-term/global memory component.
+It first uses a memory model to memorize the full context and build a global memory representation.
+Given a query, the memory model then generates query-specific answer clues and potential draft answers to guide multi-pass retrieval.
+During clue preparation and retrieval, we use the officially released \texttt{memorag-mistral-7b-inst}\footnote{\url{https://huggingface.co/TommyChien/memorag-mistral-7b-inst}} as the memory model, and BGE-M3~\cite{bge-m3} as the retriever.

-\section{Implementation Details}
+\subsection{Implementation Details}

 We set the chunk size to 1200 with an overlap of 100 tokens for NarrativeQA, DetectiveQA, and $\infty$Bench, and to 200 for NoCha, following the typical context length distributions of these datasets.
 We build our retriever MiA-Emb by applying LoRA~\cite{hu2022lora} on top of Qwen3-Embedding-8B, and build our generator MiA-Gen by fully fine-tuning Qwen2.5-14B-Instruct.
 Throughout the paper, we denote Qwen2.5-72B as the 4-bit quantized variant of Qwen2.5-72B-Instruct to improve efficiency. \textit{GPT-4o} refers to GPT-4o-2411.
-For silver evidence construction, we use Gte-Qwen-7B as the retriever $\mathcal{E}_s$ in Algorithm~\ref{alg:silver_evidence}.
-All experiments are conducted on 8$\times$H20 GPUs, each equipped with 96GB of memory.
+For silver evidence construction, we use Gte-Qwen-7B as the retriever $\mathcal{E}_s$ and $K=10$ for top-K in Algorithm~\ref{alg:silver_evidence}.
 All hyperparameters are summarized in Table~\ref{tab:training_config}.